RamonsArchive/cse15l-lab-reports/LabReport3.md

   ramonm.m@Ramons-MacBook-Pro technical %
   ```
 * Example Six: `find . -type f`
-  This command finds all the files recursively from the current directory
+  This command finds all the files recursively from the current directory.
+This command is helpful because it lets us find all files.
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -type f
   ./government/About_LSC/LegalServCorp_v_VelazquezSyllabus.txt